 Education, economic opportunity, and transportation are the key issues facing our region, and pushing for the right policies can help enhance our quality of life, drive economic development, and ensure a brighter future.
-Through years of work with local, state, and federal policymakers, Jennifer has the experience and relationships to move the 86th forward.
+Through years of work with local, state, and federal policymakers, Jennifer has the experience and relationships to move the 33rd district forward.